paulo0513/NBA-Player-Comparison/README.md

 #### MVP

-- Adding fields for player 1 and player 2 names, actionable "compare button"
+- Adding fields for player 1 and player 2 names, actionable "compare" button
-- Use APIs to append player images and stats
+- Use 2 APIs to append player images and stats
-- Stats are highlighted to indicate which player is better in that stat
 - Players are cleared when another search is submitted

 #### PostMVP

-- Turn it into a guessing game and ask user to see which player is better
+- Stats are highlighted to indicate which player is better in that stat
 - Add third player to compare
-- More CSS/design

 ## Project Schedule